mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 ##### Configure Staticman

+**Staticman v3**

+Due to the support for GitLab, the URL scheme has been changed.
+Bewteen `v3` and `/entry`, one needs to input a Git service provider (either `github` or `gitlab`).
+Apart from that, the setup for GitHub remains the same.

 **Staticman v2**

 Default settings have been provided in [`staticman.yml`](https://github.com/mmistakes/minimal-mistakes/blob/master/staticman.yml) and are commented to guide you through setup.
 View the [full list of configurations](https://staticman.net/docs/configuration).